CXianRen/EEN020/assignment/A2/report.md

          0    2.4201    0.6940
          0         0    0.0010
 ```
+We cannot know that theres are the "true" parameters because we don't known the information of the physical camera.
+Because we know the 3D points $X$, to find out P, for any certain $X$, there is only a certain P resulting the certaion projected points as the image.
+So there is not ambiguity as exercise 1 which is to estimate P and X from an image at a same time.
 <!-- TODO how can we know these K are true? -->

 + Optional